 11 What opportunities will there be for me to discuss my child’s attainment and achievement?
 How will I know how well my child is progressing?

-- SEN reviews take place three times per year and parents will be invited to attend.
-Parent’s evenings also take place in term 2 and term 4 with a drop in session in term 6 to discuss progress and attainment
+- SEND reviews take place three times per year and parents will be invited to attend.
+Parent’s evenings also take place in term 2 and term 4 with a drop in session in term 6 to discuss progress and attainment.

 - If further meetings are appropriate these can be arranged with the SENDCo (Mrs Clark)